mxstbr/pgp.asc/README.md

 - Run `rails server`, and go to `http://localhost:3000` to see the site!
 If you send an email through the form, you can find it at `http://127.0.0.1:1080/`.
 (This is mailcatcher, it literally catches the mails)

+#### Project Structure

+If you want to edit the frontend, ignore everything except the `app` folder.
+In there you should focus on the `assets` (Stylesheets, Scripts and Images) and the `views/persons` folder.
+(The actual HTML files you see)

+For the backend, all the important logic is in the Persons Controller (`app/controllers/persons_controller.rb`) and the Person Model. (`app/models/person.rb`)

+If you are looking for something but can't find it, contact me on [twitter](http://mxs.is/@).

 #### Target groups

 1) People who know and use PGP